kubevela/catalog/experimental/addons/opentelemetry-operator/README.md

                     exporters: [logging]
 ```

-After applying the above yaml an application container gets created with a collector container in the same pod because of collector type `sidecar`, where Collector collects all the traces created by the application as logs as specified in the YAML.
+After applying the above YAML an application container gets created with a collector container in the same pod because of collector type `sidecar`, Where Collector collects all the traces created by the application as logs as specified in the YAML.

 ```shell
 # Access the logs of otc-container.